Introduction to the PSAS Avionics Systems and Team

 - If you're interested in RF communications, see the Communications Team.

 - If you're interested in data fusion, filtering and navigation algorithms see the Uncertainty Team.

-Instead of just implementing the white paper, we rounded up a bunch of CS folks, and had honest-to-gosh design meetings which included ME, CS, and EE folks.
+But, instead of just implementing the white paper, we rounded up a bunch of CS folks, and had honest-to-gosh design meetings which included ME, CS, and EE folks.
 We designed a system that we thought would enable us to 1) do distributed development on 2) had a very sane hardware package.

 LV2 had an PC104 x86 flight computer running Debian Linux 2.4.14.
 It talked over the Controller Area Network (CAN) to a serial of nodes, including the LV1b IMU, a COTS GPS board, an avionics power system board which was a smart interface to 4 power switches and a 14.4V 4 AHr battery pack, a pyrotechnic recovery system which included a battery backup and a 2m radio interface, and a WiFi (yes, WiFi!) telemetry system.
-It required a fairly sophisticated ground system, including an amazing helical ground receive antenna, a Linux server, and another x86/Linux/Wifi launch tower computer.
-Add in some java telemetry and launch control software, and you're doing alright.
+It required a fairly sophisticated ground system, including an amazing helical ground receive antenna, a Linux server, and another x86/Linux/!Wifi launch tower computer.
+Add in some java telemetry and launch contrl software, and you're doing alright.

 - BlockDiagram of the LV2 Avionics System.

 - Here are the block diagram posters to give you a flavor for the current system:

 We launched the LV2 system on August 20th, 2005.
 It was a stunning technological success (first > Mach 1 WiFi link, we think), but then it hit the ground at 500 mph after it's gunpowder pyrotechnic recovery system failed due to old age and lack of atmospheric conductivity.
 4 years of work and one very customized payload were reduced to little tiny pieces of plastic, epoxy and silicon in milliseconds.